Removing Popular Faces in Curve Arrangements: 1 is -complete

+All \bad{} faces and curtains in \gadvar{v} are shown in Figure~\ref{fig:app:vertexgadb}.
+The dual of the construction is shown in Figure~\ref{fig:app:vertexgadc}. \newtext { The curtains in the green faces force $\ell$ to pass from these faces to the adjacent small faces with the blue boundaries.
+This constrains $\ell$ to pass through a chain of faces as shown in Figure~\ref{fig:app:vertexgadd}.
+The passages from these faces to other neighboring faces can now be excluded, and the corresponding edges have been removed from the dual graph in Figure~\ref{fig:app:vertexgadd}. }

+The curtains in the openings of the beakers force the outer blue endpoints of~$\ell$. \removedtext{ exactly as they did in the simple vertex gadget.} \newtext{The endpoint in beaker $c_i$ will be called~$p_i$.} Now we analyze \removedtext{ (similar to the simple vertex gadget), }which of these endpoints can be connected with each other.
+We see that in most cases, $p_i$ can only be connected to $p_{i-1}$ or $p_{i+1}$ without going through another endpoint.
+The exception is $p_{d/2-1}$ and $p_{d/2+1}$, which can be connected via the inner loop from $q_1$ to $q_2$.
+However, this connection would cut off $p_{d/2}$ from the remaining points.
+We conclude that the visits of $\ell$ to \gadvar u must match endpoints $p_i$ that are adjacent in the circular order.
+There are two matchings, which correspond to the two possibilities how a non-intersecting Eulerian cycle can visit~$v$.
+Both possibilities can be realized by routings of $\ell$; one is shown in Figure~\ref{fig:app:vertexgade}, and the other is symmetric. \cutout{END OF REPLACEMENT PROPOSAL.}

-Now we analyze (similar to the simple vertex gadget), which of these endpoints can be connected with each other starting with the outer endpoints.
-Clearly any endpoint in an opening of $c_i$ can only be connected to an endpoint in either $c_{i+1}$ or $c_{i-1}$, since any path to a different endpoint would contain one of these endpoints.
-The two inner endpoints $p_1, p_2$ can not be connected to each other, since $\ell$ has to be one single curve.
-Also any path from $p_1$ to an endpoint, which is not $p_3$ or $p_4$ (as labeled in Figure~\ref{fig:app:vertexgadforced}), will contain one of these endpoints and therefore $p_1$ can only be connected to one of these endpoints.
-A similar argument holds for $p_2$ the two endpoints $p_4$ and $p_5$.
+\cutout{ \newtext{Among these endpoints, an endpoint $p_i$ can only be \soeren{Renamed to be more consistent with the previous case.
+Added labels to the figure} connected to $p_{i-1}$ or $p_{i+1}$,} since any path to a different endpoint would contain one of these endpoints. \guenter{not true as written. p3 can go to p5 via the inner loop. suggested replacement text for the whole passage is inserted higher up.} \soeren{I think the replacement text resolves this nicely.
+I would keep the transition sentence to the edge gadgets, but otherwise remove the old text.
+Marked as \textbackslash cutout (green, 16 lines)} \alexandra{I agree with Soeren's comment including the suggested cutout.
+The new proposal is nice.} The two inner endpoints $q_1, q_2$ cannot be connected to each other, since $\ell$ has to be one single curve.
+Also, any path from \newtext{$q_1$} to an endpoint, which is not \newtext{$p_{d/2}$ or $p_{d/2+1}$} (\newtext{$p_4$ and $p_5$} in Figure~\ref{fig:app:vertexgadd}), will contain \newtext{at least one other} endpoint and therefore \newtext{$q_1$} can only be connected to \newtext{$p_{d/2}$ or $p_{d/2+1}$}.
+A similar argument holds for \newtext{$q_2$} the two endpoints \newtext{$p_{d/2-1}$ and $p_{d/2}$}.}